 Treatments and drugsBy Mayo Clinic staff

 Some people with tension headaches don't seek medical attention and try to treat the pain on their own.
-The problem with that is that repeated use of over-the-counter (OTC) pain relievers can actually cause overuse headaches.
+Unfortunately, repeated use of over-the-counter (OTC) pain relievers can actually cause overuse headaches.

 - Pain relievers.
 Simple OTC pain relievers are usually the first line of treatment for reducing headache pain.
-These include the drugs aspirin, ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve).
+These include the drugs aspirin, ibuprofen (Advil, Motrin IB, others) and naproxen (Aleve).
 Prescription medications include naproxen (Naprosyn), indomethacin (Indocin) and ketorolac (Ketorolac Tromethamine).
-Acetaminophen (Tylenol, others) may be less effective in treating tension headache pain, and more likely to cause medication overuse headaches.

 Preventive medications may include:

 - Tricyclic antidepressants.
 Tricyclic antidepressants, including amitriptyline and nortriptyline (Pamelor), are the most commonly used medications to prevent tension headache.
-They're effective against both the episodic and chronic forms.
 Side effects of these medications may include weight gain, drowsiness and dry mouth.

 - Anticonvulsants and muscle relaxants.
-Other medications that may prevent tension headache include anticonvulsants, such as topiramate (Topamax) and gabapentin (Neurontin), and muscle relaxants, such as tizanidine (Zanaflex).
+Other medications that may prevent tension headache include anticonvulsants, such as topiramate (Topamax).
+More study is needed.

 Preventive medications may require several weeks or more to build up in your system before they take effect.
 So don't get frustrated if you haven't seen improvements shortly after you begin taking the drug.

 Your doctor will monitor your treatment to see how the preventive medication is working.
 In the meantime, overuse of pain relievers for your headaches may interfere with the effects of the preventive drugs.